 Do you need a GPS?

-It's generally wise to be prepared when heading into unfamiliar territory, and a GPS can provide protection if conditions turn out to be less than ideal.
-Issues like bad weather reducing visibility, washed out trails, poorly marked trails (worse if combined with poor visibility).
-Fog, rain, or snow can all be problematic and make a trail finding task that would be easy in good conditions, turn into a situation where one can easily get completely lost.
-We have all more than once taken a "short cut" after descending a climb, following what was initially a pretty good trail, only to have the trail peter out and end up in an epic bushwack back to the car in the dark.
-A GPS can save you on early-season backpacking trips where snow might hide an otherwise obvious trail.
+It's wise to be prepared when heading into unfamiliar territory, and a GPS can provide protection if conditions deteriorate.
+You may run into issues like bad weather reducing visibility, washed out trails, and poorly marked trails, which can throw you off your intended route.
+Fog, rain, or snow can all be problematic and make trail finding difficult.
+We have all more than once taken a "short cut" after descending a climb, following what was initially a pretty good trail, only to have the trail peter out and end up in an epic bushwhack back to the car in the dark.
+A GPS can help you navigate through unexpected conditions and get you safely back home.

 Smartphone GPS applications